Skip to content

 Start and enable the GUI's unit:

-systemctl --user enable nodegui.service
+sudo systemctl enable --now nodegui.service

-systemctl --user status nodegui.service
+sudo systemctl status nodegui.service

 Start and enable the controllers's unit: